TheDarkSlimmer/TheDarkSlimmer/README.md

 <h1 align="center">Hi 👋😀, I'm Ama Osaba Odoom</h1>
 <h3 align="center">A passionate frontend developer and UI/UX Designer</h3>

-- 🔭 I’m have worked on and currently improving on [AmaLink](https://amalink.vercel.app/), which is a web application I designed to simplify video calling.
+- 🔭 I have worked on and currently improving on [AmaLink](https://amalink.vercel.app/), which is a web application I designed to simplify video calling.
 It is built with React.js and TypeScript and it features a user-friendly interface for video calls, messaging, and customizable meeting names.

 - 🎮 I have worked on [Guessing Game](https://guessmynumber-thedarkslimmer.vercel.app/)